imixs/imixs-workflow/README.md

 ## How to Build
 Imixs-Workflow can be build with Maven.
 All artifacts are provided in the [maven central repository](http://search.maven.org/#browse).

-This is an example how to add a maven dependency of imixs-workflow into your own project:
+This is an example how to add imixs-workflow into the dependencies of your own maven project:

 	<dependencies>
 	   .....